tangentsoft/mysqlpp/HACKERS.md

 ## Testing Your Proposed Change

 MySQL++ includes a self-test mechanism called `dtest`.
 It's a Bourne shell script, run much like `exrun`:

     $ ./dtest [-s server_addr] [-u user] [-p password]

-This automatically runs most of the examples, captures the outputs to a file, and then compares that to a known-good run's outputs, stored in bmark.txt.
-So, before you submit a patch, run dtest to see if anything has changed.
+This automatically runs most of the examples, captures the outputs to a file, and then compares that to a known-good run's outputs, stored in `bmark.txt`.
+So, before you submit a patch, run `dtest` to see if anything has changed.
 If something has and you can't account for it, it represents a problem that you'll have to fix before submitting the patch.
-If it gives an expected change, remove bmark.txt, re-run dtest, and include the bmark.txt diffs in your patch.
+If it gives an expected change, remove `bmark.txt`, re-run `dtest`, and include the `bmark.txt` diffs in your patch.
 This communicates to us the fact that you know there are differences and want the patch evaluated anyway.
 Otherwise, we are likely to view the change as a bug.

 `dtest` also runs all of the unit tests in `test/*`.
 The purpose of `test/*` is different from that of `examples/*`: